krishnac7/Smart-FAQ-Assistant/Step4-Assistant/README.md

 ![](../Media/imga/img-02.png)

 4.9 ) Now click on the assistant icon on the left menu and select your Assistant.

-4.10 ) click on Add integration
+4.10 ) Click on Add integration
 ![](../Media/imga/enablePreview.png)

 4.11 ) Add a stand-alone 'preview' integration

 ![](../Media/imga/selectPreview.png)